pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

 ## 5. Submit Product Information.

-After you have a distribution that works on Pantheon, open a ticket from the testing site or Pantheon One support tab, titled "Product submission for [organization]"" and include the following information about the distribution:
+After you have a distribution that works on Pantheon, open a ticket titled "Product submission for [organization]" and include the following information about the distribution:

 - Name
 - Upstream URL (https)\*\*